ricardocr987/delegate-vault/README.md

 ### Accounts
 1. **Manager Account**: Controls multiple vaults and manages permissions
-   - Authority (User wallet) - Can deposit, swap, and withdraw
+   - Authority (User wallet) - Can deposit, swap, modify liquidity, liquidate and withdraw
    - Delegate (Service wallet) - Can trigger liquidations
    - Project - Associates the manager with a specific project